Administrators can use this dialog to see current License information and sever existing Connections to the APS.net Service.

 - Connection Nbr: This is a unique identifier for the Connection.
 The Connection Number can also be seen in the status bar of APS.net Clients so that you know which Connection is being used by a particular instance of a Client.

 - Connection Type: There are two types of Connections: Client and Interface/Scheduling Agent/External.
 The Client is for APS.net Clients.
 The other type is used by the APS.net Interface, the APS.net Scheduling Agent, and all external programs such as custom interfaces.
-There is a separate Timeout for each of these Connection Types as specified in the in the System Options dialog under the Connections tab.
+There is a separate Timeout for each Connection Type specified in the System Options dialog under the Connections tab.

 - User: This is the Name of the User that logged in using the Connection.